7 Reasons Why Humans & Cats Are A Match Made In Heaven

 7. Because they love us

 Even though cats may feel love and affection, they can’t show their emotions with kisses and hugs the way humans do.
-Nor do they wag their tails, lick people or jump up on their favorite humans like dogs tend to.
+Nor do they wag their tails, lick people or jump up on their favourite humans like dogs tend to.

 Instead, cats cuddle up on laps, rub their heads on those they love and vocalize their affection.

-So, there you have it, scientific proof that cats are good for your health, as if you needed to know how amazing your cat is.
+So there you have it, scientific proof that cats are good for your health, as if you needed to know how amazing your cat is.
 We’re off to give our kitty a cuddle, we suggest you do the same!